knight-scott/HHC_2025/docs/ch_crew.md

     When I'm not fighting fires or hunting vulnerabilities, you'll find me on a unicycle or juggling - I once showed up a professional clown with his own clubs!

     My family and I love exploring those East Tennessee mountains, and honestly, geocaching teaches you a lot about finding hidden things - useful in both firefighting and hacking.

+## Yori
+!!! quote
+    Hi!
+I'm Yori.
+I was Ed's lost intern back in 2015, but I was found!